Building Brand Value During a Crisis

 This blog is based on the April 23, 2020 webcast: How To Sustain The Focus On Customer Experience In Good AND Challenging Times, hosted by The Conference Board.
 Some responses have been edited for this format.
 To view the entirety of the webinar or download the presentation click here.

-Converting Purpose into Brand Power: A Conversation with Jim Stengel, Former Global Marketing Officer at Proctor & Gamble
+Converting Purpose into Brand Power: A Conversation with Jim Stengel, Former Global Marketing Officer at Procter & Gamble

 April 09 | Kenzie Kline | Comments (0)